whatwg/cookiestore/explainer.md

 ### The HttpOnly flag

-The modification API can be used to set HttpOnly cookies.
+The modification API can not be used to set HttpOnly cookies.
 Neither the query nor the monitoring API will include HttpOnly cookies in their results.
 This matches the behavior of `document.cookie`.